How to Remove Tear Stains From Your Dog, Naturally

-If tear staining was a straightforward problem there would be a solution.
+Are these methods going to work on your dog?
+It is impossible to say.
+If tear staining was a straightforward problem there would be an easy solution, something all dog owners could count on.
 There are a lot of solutions, just like there usually are when a problem does not have a good solution that consistently works.

 - Tear staining can be caused by blocked or tiny tear ducts.
 If the tears are flowing out of the eye and on top of the face the hair stays wet and your dog may develop a yeast infection, making the staining even worse.
 The ducts will need to be surgically repaired.